M1lkshake/selfbotxd/README.md

-M1lkbot is a discord user-bot, meaning that it runs off of YOUR account.
+This program is a discord user-bot, meaning that it runs off of YOUR account.

 In order to use this bot, you need to accept the following semi-official Discord rules on selfbots.